sudorandom/kmcd.dev/content/posts/2026/hidden-cost-of-google-protobuf-value/index.md

 These belong to Protobuf's **Well-Known Types (WKTs)**, a library of standardized, common message schemas defined by Google (such as `Timestamp`, `Duration`, and `Any`) that ship out-of-the-box with the Protobuf compiler to provide consistent representation for reusable data structures across different languages.

-But what actually are these specific dynamic types under the hood?
+But what actually are these specific dynamic types under the hood, and how are they used?

+### The `Value` Message

-If we look at their official definitions, `google.protobuf.Value` is defined as a `oneof` containing the possible JSON-compatible data types:
+At the core of dynamic Protobuf is [`google.protobuf.Value`](https://protobuf.dev/reference/protobuf/google.protobuf/#value).
+If we look at its official definition, it is defined as a `oneof` containing the possible JSON-compatible data types:

 ```protobuf
 message Value {